You're reading the documentation for a development version. For the latest released version, please have a look at v0.11.

 .
 This way, you ensure theValueError

-will still be raised in case of an unknown kind.New in version 0.2: Normalising over range of data
+will still be raised in case of an unknown kind.Added in version 0.2: Normalising over range of data

 Changed in version 0.2: noise_range changed to list from integer